libpfasst/LibPFASST/docs/source/download.rst

 `$ git clone https://github.com/libpfasst/LibPFASST.git`

 In either case, you will get the source code for the library, Makefiles, tutorials, and the files from which the documentation is made.
+Additional required software is declared in next topic :Compiling:.